High School Information

 Mathematics

 There are generally five math course options available to freshmen.
 Students successfully completing Geometry at Classical School will register for either Algebra 2 or Algebra 2 for Pre-Calculus.
-Students successfully completing Algebra at Classical School will register for Geometry.
+Students successfully completing Algebra at Classical School will register for Geometry or Geometry for Pre-Calculus.
 Students successfully completing Pre-Algebra at Classical School will register for Algebra 1.
-An optional 1 credit support class is typically available for Algebra and Geometry.
+An optional one credit support class is typically available for Algebra and Geometry.
 On the course request worksheet, the support class may be referred to as WIN, which stands for “What I Need.”
+A recommendation for which class to select will be provided for each student by their Classical School math teacher.

 Health and Physical Education

 Freshmen are required to take both a half-credit Health course and half-credit Fit 4 You course.
 As noted in the summer school section of this FAQ, taking Health online the summer before freshman year is a popular option to create some flexibility in a student’s schedule.
 If a student wishes to take Health online the summer prior to freshman year, please make a note on the course request worksheet.
 NOTE: A student choosing to take Health online will still need to register for the Appleton eSchool class separately when registration opens (see Summer School section above).
-Freshmen Physical Education cannot be taken online.
+Freshman Physical Education cannot be taken online.

 Foreign Language